Arab Islamist helps clinch Israel's new anti-Netanyahu government | Politics

 Abbas's party split from Israel's main Arab coalition, the Joint List, before a March 23 election after advocating, unsuccessfully, that they work with Netanyahu and other right-wing factionss to improve living conditions for Arabs.
 Many Arabs criticise Abbas's approach, asking how he could justify belonging to a government that imposes a military occupation over their Palestinian brethren in the West Bank and leads a blockade of Hamas-ruled Gaza.

-FRAGILE COALITION Abbas is from the Arab and Druze village of Maghar, near the Sea of Galilee.
-His party is the political wing of the southern branch of Israel's Islamic Movement, which was established in 1971 and traces its origins to the Muslim Brotherhood.

-Before agreeing to a coalition deal, Abbas sought and received approval from the Islamic Movement's advisory Shura Council, a religious body, which has guided the party's past votes in parliament on LGBT rights and other issues.
-Abbas's party split from Israel's main Arab coalition, the Joint List, before a March 23 election after advocating, unsuccessfully, that they work with Netanyahu and other right-wing factions to improve living conditions for Arabs.

-Many Arabs criticize Abbas's approach, asking how he could justify belonging to a government that imposes a military occupation over their Palestinian brethren in the West Bank and leads a blockade of Hamas-ruled Gaza.
 "He should be commended for trying something new, but if there's another war with Gaza, and he's in government, there will be pressure on him to abandon ship," said Moussa al-Zayadna in the Bedouin town of Rahat in southern Israel.

-The Joint List, which won six seats in the election, has not commented on Abbas's decision to join the coalition.
-Former Joint List member Jamal Zahalka called the alliance "a sin, not just a mistake" and said Abbas's move came "at the expense of our national position, rights, and dignity."
+Abbas's Islamist party has "dramatically changed its historical political behavior" by joining with Bennett and other right-wing leaders, Joint List member Sami Abou Shehadeh said, calling it "a very big crime".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)